gh4aniket/MovieFlix/README.md

 ### 🎬 Discover Popular Movies

-Browse a curated collection of trending and popular movies fetched in real time from the TMDB API.
+Browse a curated collection of trending and popular movies fetched directly from the TMDB API with high-quality posters and ratings.

 ---

 ### 🔎 Powerful Movie Search

-Instantly search thousands of movies with fast, responsive, and accurate search results.
+Search thousands of movies instantly with real-time API integration, providing fast and accurate search results.

 ---

 ### 📈 Trending Movies

-MovieFlix tracks user search activity using Appwrite to generate a dynamic list of trending movies based on search frequency.
+MovieFlix tracks user searches using Appwrite and automatically generates a dynamic list of trending movies based on overall search popularity.

 ---

 ### 🎥 Detailed Movie Information

-Access comprehensive information about every movie, including:
+View complete information about every movie, including:

-- Overview
+- Movie Overview
 - Genres
 - Release Date
 - Runtime